puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 Centralize the Certificate Authority
 -----

-The additional Puppet masters at a site should only share the burden of compiling and serving catalogs; any certificate authority functions should be delegated to a single server. **Choose one server** to act as the CA, and ensure that it is reachable at a **unique hostname other than (or in addition to) `puppet`.**
+The additional puppet masters at a site should only share the burden of compiling and serving catalogs; any certificate authority functions should be delegated to a single server. **Choose one server** to act as the CA, and ensure that it is reachable at a **unique hostname other than (or in addition to) `puppet`.**

 There are two main options for centralizing the CA: